wizzy-abhishek/wizzy-abhishek/README.md

 - 👋 Hi, I’m Abhishek
 - 👀 I’m interested in football
-- 🌱 I am proficient in Java and Spring boot
+- 🌱 I am proficient in Java and Spring boot.
-- 💞️ I’m looking to collaborate on any project regarding Java and Spring Boot.
 - 😎 Diving into the world of Agentic AI with MCP
-- 📫 Reach me on LinkedIn my profile
+- 📫 Reach me on LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡